MikkelvtK/crypto-trader/README.md

 The strategies used are:
 * Crossing moving averages (MA).
 MA1 is calculated over 40 intervals and MA2 is calculated over 170 intervals.
-  The interval is set to 4 hour.
+  The interval is 4 hours.
 * RSI dips.
 When the RSI dips below 30 the bot will place a buy order and hold it until the RSI is back to 40 or when 5 intervals have passed.
 Whichever comes first.
 The interval used is 1 hour.
 * Bollinger Bands.
-When the price drops below the lower Bollinger band and the RSI is below 30 the bot will place a buy order.
+When the price drops below the lower Bollinger band, and the RSI is below 30 the bot will place a buy order.
-  The asset is sold when the price reaches the upper Bollinger band or when the trailing stop loss is activated.
+  The asset sells when the price reaches the upper Bollinger band or when the trailing stop loss triggers.

 ## Getting Started